harveycabaguio/harveycabaguio.github.com/README.md

 =================

 ##Colophon
 Hosted in Github.
-Built using Jekyll.
 Using the Solarized color scheme.
-Set in Open Sans and Merriweather from Googlefonts.
+Set in Roboto Slab and Condensed from Googlefonts.